+All data submitted must be from the Academic Year (July 1 - June 30).
 The completed application will be reviewed by the Fellowship Training Committee (Chair, Co-chair and 2 committee members).
 The applicant institution will be notified of the names of the reviewers and are asked to cooperate with the reviewers' requests for additional information if necessary.

-The reviewers will submit a detailed report to the Chair of the Fellowship Training Committee and recommend whether the program meets the requirements for approval, whether additional information is necessary or whether the application should be disapproved.
+The reviewers will submit a detailed report to the Transplant Accreditation & Certification Council and will recommend whether the program meets the requirements for approval, whether additional information is necessary, or whether the application should be disapproved.

 If the program is granted approval by the Transplant Accreditation & Certification Council.
 The Transplant Accreditation & Certification Council will announce the decision directly to the applicant institution via letter.
 That communication will serve as documentation of the approval as well as the date approval was granted, the conditions under which approval is granted and the duration of the approval.

 Approval of Programs